amelandri/amelandri.github.io/_posts/2009-08-05-add-a-category-filter-to-wordpress-search-form.markdown

 slug: add-a-category-filter-to-wordpress-search-form
 status: publish
 title: Add a category filter to WordPress search
-tags:
+tags: [WordPress, PHP]
-- Tech
+Category: Tech
-- PHP
-- WordPress
 ---

 WordPress has a simple function to build a search form for your blog and in this tutorial I'll show you how to add a category filter to it.